 Here’s how to tackle HIIT workouts most effectively as you work to reach your health goals.

 High Intensity Interval Training, known as HIIT, involves short bursts of high-intensity exercise broken up by active rest periods.

-“A good HIIT to start with might be something like Tabata, a very common HIIT formula, which is 20 seconds of work and 10 seconds of rest, typically done for four minutes, or eight rounds,” says Aaptiv trainer Erin Sanders “Or simply doing work for a given amount of time that is good for you with an adequate amount of rest.
+“A good HIIT to start with might be something like Tabata, a very common HIIT formula (this is our favorite interval timer), which is 20 seconds of work and 10 seconds of rest, typically done for four minutes, or eight rounds,” says Aaptiv trainer Erin Sanders “Or simply doing work for a given amount of time that is good for you with an adequate amount of rest.
 For example, you could do 30 seconds of work and 30 seconds of rest for a set amount of rounds.”

 Trust you’ll build endurance over time.

 “Even if you are new to working out or new to HIIT training, you can work off your own Rate Of Perceived Exertion (RPE), meaning you give what you can, and you work at a level of intensity that is good for you.” says Sanders.

 She notes that most people who take her HIIT classes are a range of ages and levels.
 She encourages everyone to push themselves while listening to their bodies.